A Perspective on Time towards Wireless 6G: A Statistical Framework of Timing

 In order to expand the set of relevant statistical measures, recall that two basic problem categories in statistical modeling are \emph{statistical decision} and \emph{statistical estimation}, respectively.
 In the context of timing in communication systems, the above discussion is limited to discrete events and statistical decisions and finding the probability that some event has taken place.
 A completely different set of problems is obtained when we put the statistical estimation in the context of timing.

 To illustrate this, let us take a timing anchor.
 At time $t$, Node 1 measures a certain state, registers the value $x(t)$ and communicates the state to Node 2.
 The estimate that Node 2 has about the state $x(t)$ of the physical system after a communication interval of $\Delta t$, is denoted by $\hat{x}_{\Delta t}(t)$.
-The quality of this estimate after the communication interval $\Delta t=\tau$ can be measured, for example, as
+The quality of this estimate after the communication interval $\Delta t=\tau$ can be measured by a generic loss function $L(\hat{x}_{\tau}(t),x(t))$, which should increase over time, at least in the average sense.
+The \gls{mse}, i.e., $\|\hat{x}_{\tau}(t)-x(t)\|^2$, is a common way of measuring this estimation error, but other loss functions can be used.

-Here $G_t(\tau)$ is a function that can vary arbitrarily in $\tau$; however, the \emph{expected value} of $G_t(\tau)$ should decrease with $\tau$.

-In general, one can use $L(\hat{x}_{\tau}(t),x(t))$ as a loss function that should not increase in time.
 To support this observation, one can think of a communication strategy that continuously sends refinements from Node 1 to Node 2 about the state observed at a past anchor $t$.
-Alternatively, consider the special case, in which Node 1 creates a single packet to describe $x(t)$ and this packet is an atomic unit of communication.
-In this case, $G_t(\tau)$ has a particular form: it has a positive value (e.g. based on a prior knowledge that Node 2 has about $x(t)$) until $\tau=\tau_0$ that corresponds to the time $t+\tau_0$ at which Node 2 receives successfully the packet from Node 1.
-For $\tau > \tau_0$ it is $G_t(\tau)=0$ or, possibly the quantization error for $x(t)$.
-As another example, in a setup with distributed learning, the true $x(t)$ is now known to any of the nodes, but the (empirical) loss decreases as learning progresses in time.
-Finally, in relevance to timing relativity and simultaneity, in remote actuation and distributed real-time systems, we need to minimize $G_t(\tau)$ or $L(\hat{x}_{\tau}(t),x(t))$ for small $\Delta t+\mathcal{T}$, where $\mathcal{T}$ could include time spent for information generation, processing, and reconstruction \cite{kountouris2020semantics}.
+Alternatively, consider the special case in which Node 1 creates a single packet to describe $x(t)$ and this packet is an atomic unit of communication.
+In this case, $L(\hat{x}_{\tau}(t),x(t))$ has a particular form: it has a positive value (e.g. based on a prior knowledge that Node 2 has about $x(t)$) until $\tau=\tau_0$ that corresponds to the time $t+\tau_0$ at which Node 2 receives successfully the packet from Node 1.
+For $\tau > \tau_0$ it is $L(\hat{x}_{\tau}(t),x(t))=0$ or, possibly the quantization error for $x(t)$.
+As another example, in a setup with distributed learning, the true $x(t)$ is not known to any of the nodes, but the (empirical) loss decreases as learning progresses in time.
+In the opposite case, in which the state is high-dimensional (e.g., an image or depth map of the environment in a cooperative driving scenario) or the observation is distributed among different sensors, even the definition of the loss can become complex, and decisions need to be made based on which piece of information is more important at a given moment, i.e., which transmission results in the biggest reduction in the loss function, which never goes to zero.
+Finally, with respect to timing relativity and simultaneity, in remote actuation and distributed real-time systems, we need to minimize $L(\hat{x}_{\tau}(t),x(t))$ for small $\Delta t+\mathcal{T}$, where $\mathcal{T}$ could include time spent for information generation, processing, and reconstruction \cite{kountouris2020semantics}.